-The Committee made its determinations as to the compensation for its NEOs in 2016, including base salary level and annual and long-term incentives, by analyzing the Company's practices in comparison to an adopted peer group, which it approved.
-In identifying and constructing a competitive peer group, the Committee, based on recommendations from Meridian, took into consideration the asset size and regional location of the peer companies as the primary selection criteria.
-In order to reflect our unique business model, we reduced the list considering net interest margin and C&I loan percentage as additional filters to reduce the peer group to a reasonable size (i.e. 22 banks).
+The Committee made its determinations as to the compensation for its NEOs in 2017, including base salary level and annual and long-term incentives, by analyzing the Company's practices in comparison to an adopted peer group, which it approved.
+In identifying and constructing a competitive peer group, the Committee, based on recommendations from Meridian, took into consideration asset size as the primary selection criteria.
+In order to reflect our unique business model, the peer group was further filtered to include companies with the highest percentage of C&I loans to arrive at a reasonable size (i.e. 20 banks).
 The Company also considered its acquisition strategy and relative growth rate when evaluating its size against the median of its peer group.
-This reference group consisted of banks with assets between \$735 million and \$4.38 billion as of the date of adoption of the peer group by the Company in 2015.
-At that time the Company's assets of \$1.52 billion as of such date were 39% of the median of the peer group.
-By the end of 2016, our assets compared to the peer group had increased to the median (i.e. 48th percentile), validating the Committee's view that the peer group was reasonable and appropriate given the Company's growth.
+This reference group consisted of banks with assets between \$1.25 billion and \$6.5 billion as of the date of adoption of the peer group by the Company in 2016.